 How are your child’s skills assessed?

 Our sports coaches will be assessing your child’s skills progression against the national curriculum expectations for each key stage.

 Children at Lace Hill Academy love their PE lessons and show a high level of engagement and progress within their lessons.
-They also have the opportunity at lunchtime to participate in structured sports activities, led by Sports4All – an external sports company.
-As we continue to develop our school, we are looking to create more inter-school competition.
-Many children from key stage 1 and 2 have attended local sports festival tournaments.
-We aim to increase these sporting opportunities for the children as the school continues to grow.
+They also have the opportunity at lunchtime to participate in structured sports activities, led by the S4A Sports coaches.
+As we continue to develop our school, we are looking to create more inter-school competitions.
+Many children from key stage 1 and 2 have attended local sports festival tournaments and we aim to increase these sporting opportunities for the children as the school continues to grow.